-The Uighur Human Rights Policy Act 2020 passed by the US Senate in mid-May was signed into legislation by President Trump in mid-June.
-This law allows the US to impose sanctions on Chinese officials and other individuals for human rights violations against “Uighurs, ethnic Kazakhs, Kyrgyz, members of other Muslim minority groups, or other persons in Xinjiang Uighur Autonomous Region”.
+The Uyghur Human Rights Policy Act 2020 passed by the US Senate in mid-May was signed into legislation by President Trump in mid-June.
+This law allows the US to impose sanctions on Chinese officials and other individuals for human rights violations against “Uyghurs, ethnic Kazakhs, Kyrgyz, members of other Muslim minority groups, or other persons in Xinjiang Uyghur Autonomous Region”.

 Although Israel and China are both facing a Palestinian and Uighur issue respectively, US foreign policy towards its ally and competitor are at opposite ends of the spectrum.